 Another aspect of GoDaddy we appreciate is how versatile the platform is, allowing you to manage your web hosting and site-building needs under one roof.
 GoDaddy also offers 24/7 support, setting it apart from some competitors that only offer limited support availability.

 However, GoDaddy’s reasonable prices and efficient website builder are accompanied by some less-than-desirable traits as well.
 First off, GoDaddy’s editor is quite basic and doesn’t include many customization opportunities.
 Making this a bigger deal is the fact that the themes and templates themselves are also rather simplistic.

-Finally, GoDaddy’s eCommerce options leave a lot to be desired.
-If you’re interested in an online store, we would probably recommend one of the other companies we’ve already discussed.
+Finally, GoDaddy’s eCommerce options leave something to be desired.
+If you’re interested in an online store, we would probably recommend one of the other options in this guide.

 Strikingly’s other positive attributes include 24/7 support and a collection of eCommerce and blogging tools.
-While the exclusive offering of one-page websites is awfully limiting, they’re a solid option if you only need a super-basic site.
+While the exclusive offering of one-page websites is awfully limiting, they’re an option if you only need a super-basic site.

-Whether you’re seeking the best overall service, the best-looking themes, a great online store, a super-fast setup, or just a simple landing page, this article pointed out some of the very best options available.
-Overall, we prefer Wix, but depending on your needs, it wouldn’t surprise us if you prefer Weebly, Squarespace, GoDaddy, or Strikingly.
+Whether you’re seeking the best overall service, the most app integrations, the best-looking themes, a great online store, a super-fast setup, or just a simple landing page, this article pointed out some of the very best options available.

 All told, creating a business website is more important than which company you choose to help you.
-No matter which company you prefer from this guide, all of them are entirely capable of building a professional-looking business website efficiently and effectively.
+No matter which service you prefer from this guide, all of them are capable of building a professional-looking business website efficiently and effectively.